nuejs/nue/packages/nuejs.org/docs/hello-world.md

 ### Add headers and footers
-We start by creating a file called `layout.html` and adding global headers and footers to it:
+We start by creating a [custom layout file](custom-layouts.html) called `layout.html` and add our global header and footer to it:

 ```